In this post I am going to show you a few ways you can increase your

 If you have your internet connected to a phone line that also has a telephone on it then you will need to make sure you have good quality filters installed on your line.
 These are little plugs that you attach to the phone line and they help filter out the disturbances.
 Here is a photo of one of mine.

-Now, these also need to be different for the different types of internet.
-If you have ADSL2+ or cable make sure you have the appropriate filter.
+these also need to be different for the different types of internet.
+If

 5. Try getting rid of your cordless phone